temporalio/documentation/docs/java-helloworld.md

 <!--SNIPSTART hello-world-project-template-java-logback-dependency-configuration-->
 <!--SNIPEND-->

-If you are editing the files in IntelliJ, a "refresh" icon will appear on the screen, click it to load the changes.
+If you are editing the files in IntelliJ, a "refresh" icon will appear on the screen.
+Click it to load the changes.
 Gradle will rebuild with the dependencies.
 Otherwise you can run `./gradlew build` from the root of the project again.

 All of the files for our application will be created in src/main/java/helloworldapp/.
 Gradle will have generated a default App.java class in that location.
 Remove it before proceeding.